Joint Uplink-Downlink Cell Associations for Interference Networks with Local Connectivity: Average Uplink-Downlink Degrees of Freedom

 \section{Average Uplink-Downlink Degrees of Freedom}

 In~\cite{ElGamal-ISIT16}, the puDoF value $\tau(L=1,N_c)$ was characterized.
 Here, we present zero-forcing schemes, with the goal of optimizing the average rate across both uplink and downlink for arbitrary values of \(L \geq 2\).
-The corresponding puDoF inner bounds are given by,
+We propose the following theorem